How to Sell on Pinterest And Skyrocket eCommerce Sales

 3. Resonate with your audience

-Spend some time swimming in the ocean of Pinterest boards and images that relate back to your eCommerce business — very soon you’ll find out what resonates the most with your audience.
+Spend some time browsing Pinterest boards and images that relate back to your eCommerce business — very soon, you’ll find out what resonates the most with your audience.

-Have a look at the Macy’s “Things We’ve Loved” board.
-The color of the images changes as you scroll the page — from blue to purple, from purple to pink, then goes black-n-white palette, then blue (again!), green and red, and on it goes.
+Have a look at Macy’s “Things We’ve Loved” board.
+The color of the images changes as you scroll — from blue to purple, from purple to pink, then goes black-n-white palette, then blue (again!), green and red, and on it goes.

 Product shots are boring.
-There are over 50 billion pics on Pinterest, and yet another plain picture of your product will never catch the eye.
-Unless you are selling something bizarre, like this:
+There are over 200 billion pictures on Pinterest, so another plain picture will hardly catch the eye.

-If you can get a picture of someone influential using your product, you are lucky.
-This post is likely to get more shares than a regular image.
-This way you will be able to advertise on Pinterest without spending a penny for promotion.
+Lucky if you can get a picture of someone influential using your product.
+This way, you will be able to advertise on Pinterest without spending a penny for promotion.